oweitman/ioBroker.mytime/README.md

 ## mytime adapter for ioBroker

-This adapter handle Time (eg: countdown,etc.)
+This adapter handle Time (eg: countdown,etc.).
+The countdownfunctionality provides datapoints that you can use to manage a countdown (e.g. in a script).
+The adapter also includes several widgets to visualize these countdowns.

 ### Configuration
 #### Countdown